Koha-Community/kohadocs/en/source/12_opac.rst

 attribute <patron-attribute-types-label>` with the value of SHOW\_BCODE and :ref:`authorized value <authorized-values-label>` of YES\_NO.

-Add SHOW\_BCODE patron attribute
 |image1005|

 Then on the :ref:`patron's record set the value <editing-patrons-label>` for SHOW\_BCODE to yes.

-Setting value for SHOW\_BCODE on patron record
 |image1006|

 This will add a column to the check out summary in the OPAC that shows the patrons the barcodes of the items they have checked out.

-Barcode number on checkout list in OPAC
 |image1007|

 If their guarantee has allowed it via :ref:`their